 Southside Mount

-Neolithic or Bronze Age Barrow
+Neolithic or Bronze Age Round Barrow

 South of Rudston, East Riding of Yorkshire OS Map Ref TA107666 Elevation: 82M OSD